baylisslabs/machine-learning/projects/finding_donors/sandbox.md

 Answer: LinearSVC

-    Out of the three models used - I would recommend using LinearSVC based on these tests.
-The F-score of 0.685 and accuracy 0.843 on the unoptimised model is clearly the best of the three options.
+    Out of the three models used I would recommend using LinearSVC based on these tests.
+The F-score of 0.685 and accuracy of 0.843 on the unoptimised model is clearly the best of the three options.
 In addition although training time was the the slowest of the three, prediction time was fast, as was K-NN.

-    Looking at the accuracy scores between training/testing sets both K-NN and decision tree show signs of overfitting as their training scores are higher than testing scores whereas in this case SVM improves on testing scores as the training set size increases.
+    Looking at the accuracy scores between training/testing sets both K-NN and decision tree show signs of overfitting as their training scores trend higher than testing scores whereas in this case SVM improves on testing scores as the training set size increases.

 Question 4 - Describing the Model in Layman's Terms